robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.3.4 Resource Files & Libraries

 > [!IMPORTANT]
-> LO-XX Recall the difference between Resource Files and Libraries and their artefacts (K1)
+> LO-res-lib-arf-diff Recall the difference between Resource Files and Libraries and their artefacts (K1)

 While tests and tasks are organized into suites, **keywords** are organized into **Resource Files** and **Keyword Libraries**.